Stobart Air: Stobart Air

 On 19 March 2014, Aer Arann announced that it would be changing its corporate name to Stobart Air by the end of 2014.
 Stobart Air was owned by Everdeal Holdings Limited, which was 81% owned by the Stobart Group, 10% by Cenkos Securities, and 10% by Pádraig Ó Céidigh, Aer Arann's former Chairman.
-Stobart Group had an option to acquire complete control of the airline, by increasing its shareholding to 100%.
+Stobart Group had an option to acquire complete control of the airline by increasing its shareholding to 100%.

 Stobart Air announced on 25 March 2014, it was diversifying away from operating exclusively for Aer Lingus by enacting a five-year agreement with Flybe to operate six routes in Northern Europe and Benelux from 5 June 2014.
 It was further announced in November 2014 that Stobart Air was also to operate two routes from Cardiff to Edinburgh and Paris-Orly, on behalf of CityJet, from 1 December 2014.
-The latter two routes have since ceased.

-On 24 February 2017, Stobart Group completed 100% acquisition of Stobart Air, after purchasing the remaining 19% of Everdeal Holdings.
+On 24 February 2017, Stobart Group completed a 100% acquisition of Stobart Air, after purchasing the remaining 19% of Everdeal Holdings.
 Stobart Group also completed 100% ownership of Propius Holdings Ltd, the aircraft leasing firm through which many of the Stobart Air aircraft are sourced.

 As of April 2018, Stobart Air wet leased two E195s from Flybe.
-From the second half of 2018, Stobart Air's leasing firm Propius acquired three E195s from leasing firm GOAL.
+From the second half of 2018, Stobart Air's leasing firm, Propius acquired three E195s from leasing firm GOAL.
 These aircraft were leased to Flybe until the end of 2018.

 On 11 January 2019, Stobart Aviation and Virgin Atlantic formed the Connect Airways consortium to make a takeover bid for Flybe.
 The consortium was also to take over Stobart Air, with the aim of creating an integrated carrier operating under a Virgin brand.
 Stobart Air's wet lease operations for other airlines would continue unchanged.
 On 15 January 2019, Connect Airways announced an increased offer, which Flybe's board accepted.
 The deal was completed on 21 February 2019, despite a last-minute rival bid.